 - Add onion, poblano peppers, jalepeño, shallot, and garlic to a large, oven-safe stockpot.

 - Then, drizzle on olive oil and salt and toss.
 Place in the oven and bake for 25 minutes at 400ºF, stirring halfway.

-- Remove stockpot from oven and add salsa verde, chicken broth, and chicken breast to the stockpot.
+- Remove stockpot from oven and add green chiles, salsa verde, chicken broth, and chicken breast to the stockpot.

 - Bring to a boil over medium/high heat.
 Once boiling, cover, and reduce heat to low.
 Let simmer for 25-30 minutes, or until chicken is fully cooked.